 Lambda School actually loaned me a MacBbook Pro!
 Sure it's refurbished and has a couple of dents, but who the hell cares?
 Honestly, I'm not in a position to shill out $1,000+ for a laptop right now.
 One of the Student Success Coordinators, Kevin, reached out to me.
 He explained Lambda's loaner-policy and he encouraged me to apply.
 I hesitated for a couple of days.
 I didn't want to take the opportunity away from students that might need it more.
 As soon as it was clear the situation was untenable, I accepted and Kevin was right there to help out.
 Thanks Kevin - if you ever do make your way to the Netherlands, I owe you a beer!

 Perhaps now's a good time to mention that I had never used a Mac in my life up until last week.
 But what a change it's been.
-The first few hours, everything felt alien and clunky to me.
+For the first few hours, everything felt alien and clunky to me.
 The weird swiping-motions, the pop-up toolbars, and the keyboard layout all took some getting used to.
-One tutorial and four Apple fanboys helping me was all it took to get me up and running.
+One tutorial and four Apple fanboys helping me out was all it took to get me up and running.

 In Week 3 we covered:

 In addition, I did some studying of my own, covering the following topics: